NikkiShaker/GoldDesignerNails/README.md

 # Gold Designer Nails

-Gold Designer Nails is a modern e-commerce webpage that sells **press-on nails** and other nail products.
+Gold Designer Nails is a modern e-commerce webpage I created that sells **press-on nails** and other nail products.
 The application is built using **JavaScript, HTML5, CSS3, Node.js, Express.js, jQuery, and JSON**.
 It features a **search bar** that dynamically filters products, making it easy for customers to find what they need.

 ---